if you're tired of london, you're tired of life | look | i-D

 Kiran wears dress Louis Vuitton.
 Tight's stylist's own.
 Shoes Marc Jacobs.

 Chawntell wears dress Marni.
 Shirt AG Jeans.
 Tie vintage from Beyond Retro.
-Jewellery Ashish.
+Jewelry Ashish.
 Shoes Stylist's own.

 Xavier wears jacket and trousers Alexander McQueen.
 T-shirt Vivienne Westwood.
 Sunglasses (in hand) General Eyewear.
 Shoes Converse.